alphagov/govuk-developer-docs/source/manual/alerts/high-priority-tests.html.md

 > sudo less /var/log/upstart/smokey-loop.log
 ```

-If you see recent log entries like `HTTP status code 550 (RestClient::RequestFailed)` this usually means that
+### `HTTP status code 550 (RestClient::RequestFailed)`

-the BrowserMob Proxy java process is running as part of a previously aborted smokey-loop and the new smoke tests
+This usually means that the BrowserMob Proxy java process is running as part of a previously aborted
-cannot start a new proxy.
-It's necessary to kill the existing java process and restart smokey-loop.
+smokey-loop and the new smoke tests cannot start a new proxy.
+It's necessary to kill the existing
+java process and restart smokey-loop.

 Replace process numbers as appropriate: